kevinmaes/generation-art/design-specs/visual-transformer-feature-spec.md

 - Drag and drop transformers into a "pipeline builder"
 - Reorder them freely
 - Adjust parameters like `temperature`
-- Press “Generate Art” to run the pipeline and render the output to canvas
+- Press "Generate Art" to run the pipeline and render the output to canvas

 ### ✨ Design Philosophy